Odirile12/practical3/README.md

 - **NormalUser**: Invoker for commands.
 - **UserIterator**: Iterator for iterating over users.
 - **MessageIterator**: Iterator for iterating over messages.
-- **NotificationService**: Observer for receiving notifications from the ChatRoom.
+- **NotificationService**: Observer for receiving notifications from the chatRoom.

 ## Build Instructions